EXPORT

 Each export shipment must be accompanied by certain documents for export customs clearance.

-• Up to 1,000 EUR shipment value (oral/concludent export declaration):
+• Up to 1,000 EUR shipment value (concludent export declaration):

 Commercial or proforma invoice (original and 3 copies)